-Leonardo da Vinci is one of Italy’s most ingenious minds, and there are many museums dedicated to the painter, sculptor, engineer, and scientist.
+Leonardo da Vinci is one of Italy’s most ingenious minds, and many museums are dedicated to the painter, sculptor, engineer, and scientist.

 However, the Leonardo Da Vinci Experience in Rome offers the best experience.